 Standard HDD size

 |IOPS per disk||Up to 500||Up to 500||Up to 500||Up to 500||Up to 500||Up to 500||Up to 500||Up to 500||Up to 1,300||Up to 2,000||Up to 2,000|

 |Throughput per disk||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 60 MB/sec||Up to 300 MB/sec||Up to 500 MB/sec||Up to 500 MB/sec|

-For Standard HDDs, each IO operation is considered as a single transaction, regardless of the I/O size.
+For Standard HDDs, each I/O operation is considered as a single transaction, whatever the I/O size.
 These transactions have a billing impact.

 When using managed disks, the following billing considerations apply:

 - Managed disk Size

 Managed disk size: Managed disks are billed according to their provisioned size.
 Azure maps the provisioned size (rounded up) to the nearest offered disk size.
 For details of the disk sizes offered, see the previous tables.
 Each disk maps to a supported provisioned disk-size offering and is billed accordingly.
 For example, if you provisioned a 200 GiB standard SSD, it maps to the disk size offer of E15 (256 GiB).
 Billing for any provisioned disk is prorated hourly by using the monthly price for the storage offering.
 For example, you provision an E10 disk and delete it after 20 hours of use.
 In this case, you're billed for the E10 offering prorated to 20 hours, regardless of the amount of data written to the disk.